brenden17/Realtime-Login-with-Flask-on-Redis/readme.md

-# Real Login status with redis and mongodb on Flask
+# Realtime Login status with redis and mongodb on Flask

 This is Flask extension which implements user's friend login status with Redis and mongodb.